aarondwi/bowl/README.md

 # bowl

-An experimental skip list variant, which is a skip-zip-list, optimized for batched workloads (affect how we search the next item)
+An experimental skip list prototype, which is a skip-zip-list, optimized for batched workloads (affect how we search the next item)
 There are 2 versions `exclusive` and `concurrent`.
+Downsides are :

-Downsides are no backward check/scan, only one way (like most skiplist implementations).
+* no backward check/scan, only one way (like most skiplist implementations)
+* kinda slow compared to concurrent b-tree, and much slower than ART or Masstree, also like typical skiplist

+With simple bench tests, current implementations is super slow (batch size ~1000 only get 200K write/s, most time spent on `CheckKeyStrictlyLessThanMin`, like 60%++ with NODE_SIZE=32, and both `CheckKeyStrictlyLessThanMin` and GC on NODE_SIZE=16).
+And this is still with exclusive version.
+Unless I find good way to optimize, the concurrent ver prototype won't get tried

 ## todo